Skip to content

 The lab is not a client portal and it is not a private ops room.

 It exists so the thinking behind the work stays visible enough to be useful.
-That includes what problems we keep seeing, what patterns repeat, and which guardrails matter when a business is deciding whether to stay light or build more.
+That includes what problems I keep seeing, what patterns repeat, and which guardrails matter when a business is deciding whether to stay light or build more.

 Current working rules